Deduktiva/magnolia-python/Python/Doc/library/ensurepip.rst

 .. function:: version()

-   Returns a string specifying the bundled version of pip that will be installed when bootstrapping an environment.
+   Returns a string specifying the available version of pip that will be installed when bootstrapping an environment.

 .. function:: bootstrap(root=None, upgrade=False, user=False, \
-                        altinstall=False, default_pip=True, \
+                        altinstall=False, default_pip=False, \
                         verbosity=0)

    Bootstraps ``pip`` into the current or designated environment.